 What is The Big Walk - NJ2NY50?

 “The Big Walk”, or NJ2NY50, is a one-day distance walk along the East Coast Greenway route that starts in New Jersey and ends in New York City encouraging public participation.
 Our objective is to walk 50 miles through various communities and commercial areas that surround urban and suburban areas in our metropolitan region.
 This is a joint effort of individuals and pro-pedestrian organizations to build awareness of recreational resources, health and fitness, livable communities and alternative transportation options.
-Our third planned walk will take place on Saturday, May 19, 2012 and will be promoted by the East Coast Greenway Alliance (ECGA).

 Can anyone walk the 50 miles?